cmwang-cottageclothing/semantic-ui-prac/Readme.md

 semantic-ui /bin/sh
 ```

-This shell script mount the current working directory to /app in the container, and login into the container as the same user in the same group in the host.
+This shell script mount the current working directory to `/app` in the container, and login into the container as the same user in the same group in the host to prevent from permission issues.

-Run the [installation command](https://semantic-ui.com/introduction/getting-started.html) to install semantic-ui.
+Run the [installation command](https://semantic-ui.com/introduction/getting-started.html) to install semantic-ui, after get in the container.

-Using browser-sync to fulfill the third requirement is easy.
-Please read [A Very Basic Browser-Sync Development Environment Based on Docker](https://medium.com/@acncuc/a-very-basic-browser-sync-development-environment-based-on-docker-568e7a0c8c0f?source=friends_link&sk=14dd350203d90b19e51d3ee6be09f840) for more detail.
+For automatically refreshing pages during development, please read [A Very Basic Browser-Sync Development Environment Based on Docker](https://medium.com/@acncuc/a-very-basic-browser-sync-development-environment-based-on-docker-568e7a0c8c0f?source=friends_link&sk=14dd350203d90b19e51d3ee6be09f840) for more detail.

-However there is one important point.
-You may run into an error cast by browser-sync that says the number of watched files exceeds the limit.
+There is one important point.
+You may run into an error cast by browser-sync that says _the number of watched files exceeds the limit_.
 The solution is to tell browser-sync to ignore directories where too many files resides.

 An example shell script is:

 ```shell
 docker run -it --rm \
 -v $(pwd):/app \